artemisresende/env-tools/README.md

 ```
 Usage: env-tools [OPTIONS] COMMAND [ARGS]...

-  Development Toolkit that provides tools for JavaScript and Python
+  Toolkit that helps the installation and configuration of Linux machines for
-  applications.
+  development and execution of applications and OCI-Containers.

 Options:
   --help  Show this message and exit.